gercunderscore4/Ravio_Cosplay_Code/README.txt

 Overview
 ========
-I'm working on a cosplay of Ravio, the shopkeeper from The Legend of Zelda: A Link Between Worlds, and I'm storing the code for it here.
+I'm making a Ravio cosplay, the shopkeeper from The Legend of Zelda: A Link Between Worlds, and I'm storing the code for it here.
 I'm working on electronics for various items, and the code for those will be stored here.
 There is also a physical log book for this project.
 Not all notes will be stored here.
 Percentages mark expected progress for next event (nothing is ever completely done).